tlgs/blog/content/2021-03-20_hello-world.md

 is good to keep in mind but you should still be able to say "That's one ugly ass cover".

-It's easy to come up with arguments about the importance of a language's first impression on an user, about ease-of-use, or learning curves that would elevate the discussion about the importance of Hello, World!, but that's not fun;
+It's easy to come up with arguments about the importance of a language's first impression on an user (or about ease-of-use, or learning curves) that would elevate the discussion about the importance of Hello, World!, but that's not fun;
 Assigning arbitrary values to the subjective feel of a language is — so that's what I'll do.

-## the tier list
+## Tierlisting

 I decided to restrict the candidate list to languages in the 'Most Popular' and 'Most Loved' sections of